-Role Organization Contact Name Contact Information Senior Manager, Environmental Compliance & Strategy EKW Kristen Hislop khislop@invenergy.com Fisheries Liaison Officer EKW (contracted through Stantec) Laura Casali Laura.Casali@stantec.com Offshore Fisheries Liaison Representative Members of the fishing community TBD TBD Fisheries Representative(s) [including from Tribal Fisheries] To be identified based on need TBD TBD
+Role Organization Contact Name Contact Information Director, Marine Affairs EKW EJ Marohn EMarohn@invenergy.com Senior Manager, Environmental Compliance & Strategy EKW Kristen Hislop khislop@invenergy.com Fisheries Liaison Officer EKW (contracted through Stantec) Laura Casali Laura.Casali@stantec.com Offshore Fisheries Liaison Representative Members of the fishing community TBD TBD Fisheries Representative(s) [including from Tribal Fisheries] To be identified based on need TBD TBD

-4.1.1 EKW ENVIRONMENTAL COMPLIANCE TEAM
+4.1.1 EKW FISHERIES LEADERSHIP TEAM

 As the project sponsor, EKW will attend leaseholder and fishing community stakeholder meetings and coordinate closely with the FLO, FRs to receive, integrate, and disseminate information relevant to the engagement process.
-The Senior Manager of Environmental Compliance & Strategy will serve as EKW's point of contact throughout the engagement process.
-The FLO will be contracted by EKW and will work on behalf of the Project.
+The Senior Manager of Environmental Compliance & Strategy and Director of Marine Affairs will serve as EKW's points of contact throughout the engagement process.
+The FLO will be contracted by EKW and will work on behalf of the Project, and reports to the Director of Marine Affairs.